24 Career Choices for French Learners

 Blogging lets you share your passion for French and earn a paycheck.

 But it’s not easy to succeed.
-It takes time to build an audience, and you must create high-quality, unique content to attract viewers.
+Building an audience takes time, and you must create high-quality, unique content to attract viewers.
 Once you have a loyal audience, many opportunities can open up.

 8. International business and import-export houses